 An interview with Shaul and Talya

-In a meeting, where Shaul even told a lie, Shaul came to faith in the Lord Jesus Christ.
+In a meeting, where Shaul told a lie, he came to faith in the Lord Jesus Christ.
 A while later his wife Talya also became a believer.
-Shaul was Talya’s second husband, her first husband was killed by his weapon when was serving in the army in Israel.
-Talya has known many times of despair, but at last she got to know Israel’s Messiah.
+Shaul was Talya’s second husband, her first husband was killed through an accident with his his weapon when was serving in the army in Israel.
+Talya has known many times of total despair, but eventually she also got to know Israel’s Messiah.

 Do you have a religious background, Shaul?

 “Yes, but not only that.
-For twelve years I was a member of an ultra orthodox movement.
+For twelve years I was a member of an ultra-orthodox movement.
 My passion for religion was so great that I made a kind of pilgrimage to New York, where I met our legendary rabbi, Menachem Schneerson.”
-Shaul has a photo of himself standing next to the rabbi.
+Shaul shows a photograph of himself standing next to the rabbi.
 “All these years of religious life, with its many commandments and laws became a great burden for me.
-I had hoped that a strict religious life would bring me closer to God – a longing that had filled my heart since I was four.
-Instead of becoming conscious of God’s blessed nearness, this strict religious life, with intensive studies, just made me sick.
+I had hoped that a strict religious life would bring me closer to God – a longing that had filled my heart since I was four years old.
+Instead of becoming conscious of God’s blessed nearness, this strict religious life, with its intensive studies, just made me sick.
 I felt that I was up against a wall.”

-“Yes, after twelve years of strain I plunged into the business world.
+“Yes, after twelve years I gave up and plunged myself into the business world.
 With much difficulty I began a trade in all kinds of candles.
 I got the opportunity to have a stand at a Christian conference in London, where, to my amazement some three to four thousand people met together.
 Although I was really there on business, I was touched by the love and beautiful music.
 What really moved me was the love for Israel, but love didn’t really fit into my picture of Christians.”